 obtaining accounting forms,

 resolving S8 and S08 alerts which result in 30-day suspensions while payee information is developed for direct payment when appropriate.
 (For more information on direct payment development, see GN 00504.105),

-developing any periodic accounting reports, which cannot be generated by the Wilkes-Barre Data Operations Center (WBDOC), and
+developing any periodic accounting reports, which cannot be generated by the Wilkes-Barre Direct Operations Center (WBDOC), and

 processing Title II, Title XVI, and concurrent non-responder accounting cases (“150-day list” and “180-day list”.
 For more information on non-responder cases, see GN 00605.085).

 C. The role of Program Service Center (PSC)

 The PSC has responsibility for Title II payee actions that the FO cannot process.
 PSC responsibilities include:

 sending Title II manual notices designated by the FO,

 resolving the PSC S8 suspension alerts,

 resolving discrepancies and omissions on the annual and final accounting reports, and

 processing Title II non-responder accounting cases (“third alerts”).